Tips for teaching English online – 10 mind-blowing pieces of advice!

 Online lessons should be free-flowing and interactive.

 I tend to teach on Skype.
-Therefore, I’m used to sending instant messages while the class is in progress to confirm new words and phrases, grammar points and pronunciation errors.
+Therefore, I often send instant messages while the class is in progress to confirm new words and phrases, grammar points and pronunciation errors.
 Most of my students are used to the fact that I explain all of these points at the end of every class.

 In my view, the last thing that students need after every other utterance is a lecture on an obscure grammar point.